indigo-iam/escape-auth-tests/README.md

 # ESCAPE AuthN/Z test suite

-TBD

 ## Running the testsuite with docker